June 2014 | Status: Third Draft

 Wars ravaged the Earth, stamping out the romantic mindset; decades came and went, bringing new political and intellectual trends with them.
 But the girls’ addiction to totality and grandiosity survived well into the next two centuries, bringing them, haggard and crackbrained but still quite attractive, to the center stage of our own world…

 …Where science fancies herself to be the one and only purveyor of truth, both physical and metaphysical.
 Wait a second, didn’t Dad tell you that you shouldn’t touch anything that isn’t falsifiable?
 Making grand claims about metaphysical truths, trying to prove a negative going beyond what is into the realm of what ought to be, puts you on an equal footing with every cult and superstition ever.
 But that’s not who you are!
 You were meant to be anathema to the unfalsifiable dogmas of the world, not act like one of them!
-Why, or why, can’t you be happy with your own beautiful self?
+Why, oh why, can’t you be happy with your own beautiful self?

 …Where democracy imagines herself embodying the uncriticizable and undisobeyable “general will”, a leviathan-turned-avatar-of-Reason-itself who in fact is worth little more than a social psychologist’s stale fart.
 What happened to the spirit of the Magna Carta, firmly establishing the foundations of democracy on a delicate balance of power between ruler and ruled in the land of Realpolitik, rather than any myth of procedural legitimacy?
 What made you, dear, so eager to throw the concept of checks and balances under the bus of super PACs and secret courts?

 …Where the market, meanwhile, is convinced that she is the ultimate solution to all the mischiefs of the other two, not realizing that she, too, is only dreaming.
 Wake up, child!
-It’s past midnight and your shoes don’t really fit.
-Uncle Mises might have told you that you can be Superwoman as soon as you ripped off your modest dress, but he just wants to see you naked and sell your pics to Ayn Rand’s boys.
+It’s past midnight and your shoes don’t quite fit.
+Uncle Mises might have told you that you can be Superwoman as soon as you rip off your modest dress, but he just wants to see you naked and sell your pics to Ayn Rand’s boys.
 I’m sorry to say this, but you’re no princess; you’re just a servant girl who wants fewer regulations on chimney cleaning so you can slack off .

 So we return, sic semper tyrannis , as we do every single time.